SinaShirparvar/bg-ansible/README.md

 # bg-ansible
-a solution for having zero downtime in your web-apps and web-sites.
+a solution for having zero downtime in your web-apps while adding new versions of apps.

 #An ansible playbook for setting up and configuring the VMs.
 (Nginx or Haproxy, Docker and firewall should be configured)
 Step one Creating a config file for ansible named ansible.cfg in /etc/ansible/ansible.cfg.